 The reason his performance appraisal was completed by Katrina was because with him working in First Class, the Purser in that cabin is responsible for doing it.
 It only appears on her iPad.

 The only way I could have done it would have been to complete it on her iPad.
 Doing that would be a breach of confidentiality because Katrina would be able look at what I wrote.

 Considering she had been with the airline for a similar amount of time as Bart, I didn’t feel that was appropriate.
 According to his complaint he was given 10/10 by Katrina on both sectors.

 The following is from T’s witness statement;

 Katrina didn’t mention that in her witness statement because it isn’t true.
-We spoke extensively throughout both sectors about the role of Cabin Supervisor.
+We spoke extensively throughout both sectors about the role of Purser.
 Lottie made a direct reference to that in her witness statement.